 8. THE ROLE OF THE GDPFS CENTRES AT THE VARIOUS LEVELS

-8.1 The Global Centre
+8.1 The Global Centre(s)

-8.1.1 The Global Centre provides the other Centres essentially with medium-range products which include not only guidance from a deterministic global model but also the general products which can be obtained by means of Ensemble Prediction Systems (EPS).
+8.1.1 The Global Centre(s) provides the other Centres essentially with medium-range products which include not only guidance from a deterministic global model but also the general products which can be obtained by means of Ensemble Prediction Systems (EPS).
 These EPS-based products can extend lead time of anticipating conditions that risk the development of severe weather.

-8.1.2 The Global Centre strives to produce probabilistic products specially adapted to the concerned severe weather event.
+8.1.2 The Global Centre(s) strives to produce probabilistic products specially adapted to the concerned severe weather event.

-8.1.3 The Global Centre could suggest suitable existing satellite imagery and satellite based products that are helpful in assessing global products and for use in nowcasting.
+8.1.3 The Global Centre(s) could suggest suitable existing satellite imagery and satellite based products that are helpful in assessing global products and for use in nowcasting.

-8.1.4 The Global Centre is responsible for the evaluation of the efficiency of products dedicated to medium range severe weather forecasting taking into account the feedback provided by the other Centres.
+8.1.4 The Global Centre(s) is responsible for the evaluation of the efficiency of products dedicated to medium range severe weather forecasting taking into account the feedback provided by the other Centres.

-8.2 The Regional Centre
+8.2 The Regional Centre(s)

-8.2.1 The Regional Centre transmits (if necessary) to the selected NMHSs the relevant products issued from the Global Centre; the model fields can be also reduced to fit the relevant geographical area.
+8.2.1 The Regional Centre(s) transmits (if necessary) to the selected NMHSs the relevant products issued from the Global Centre(s); the model fields can be also reduced to fit the relevant geographical area.

-8.2.2 The Regional Centre provides the NMHSs with its own interpretation of the medium-range guidance, including EPS products; in case of a possible choice between several scenarios, one of them leading to severe weather, the Regional Centre can specify the most likely scenario and indicate the objective reasons for its choice.
+8.2.2 The Regional Centre(s) provides the NMHSs with its own interpretation of the medium-range guidance, including EPS products; in case of a possible choice between several scenarios, one of them leading to severe weather, the Regional Centre can specify the most likely scenario and indicate the objective reasons for its choice.

-8.2.3 The Regional Centre provides the NMHSs with the NWP guidance for the short-range, as frequently as possible, including special products (or relevant satellite pictures) adapted to the severe weather event.
+8.2.3 The Regional Centre(s) provides the NMHSs with the NWP guidance for the short-range, as frequently as possible, including special products (or relevant satellite pictures) adapted to the severe weather event.

-8.2.4 The Regional Centre indicates existing satellite imagery and satellite based products that are used for nowcasting purpose.
+8.2.4 The Regional Centre(s) indicates existing satellite imagery and satellite based products that are used for nowcasting purpose.

 8.2.4 It would be highly desirable, in the framework of the SWFDP, to issue a special bulletin summarizing the interpretation of NWP products with respect to severe weather over the responsibility area of the NMHSs.

-8.2.5 The Regional Centre is responsible for the evaluation of the efficiency of its own interpretation of EPS products as well as its NWP guidance.
+8.2.5 The Regional Centre(s) is responsible for the evaluation of the efficiency of its own interpretation of EPS products as well as its NWP guidance.

-8.2.6 The Regional Centre could facilitate the flow of all forecasting guidance information to all participating Centres in the SWFDP through a dedicated, password protected, Web site and portal.
+8.2.6 The Regional Centre(s) could facilitate the flow of all forecasting guidance information to all participating Centres in the SWFDP through a dedicated, password protected, Web site and portal.
 Ideally, this Web site would be maintained on a 24/7 basis.

-8.3 The National Meteorological Centre
+8.2.7 The Regional Centre(s) provides training support for the regular specialized training programme as designed for the participating NMCs/NMHSs based on the Subproject needs.

+8.2.8 The Regional Centre(s) is responsible to ensure maintenance of its resources (infrastructure, human, technical etc.) to successfully continue its role as Regional Centre (s) for the Subproject including adapting to the new technological advancements and capacity development of its staff.

+8.3 The National Meteorological Centres (NMCs)8.3.1 The NMC ensures maintenance of good speed internet at the NMC to have easy access to all the available products from Global and Regional centres including especially from the lead Regional Centre;

-8.3.1 The NMC interprets the guidance provided by the Global Centre and the Regional Centre.
+8.3.2 The NMC interprets the guidance provided by the Global and Regional Centres.
 This guidance can be compared with the guidance provided by a NWP model running in the NMS in order to provide the users with a final forecast.